hl7au/au-fhir-base/input/pagecontent/generalguidance.md

 #### Extension Approach
 AU Base extends the set of extensions available in the FHIR standard (i.e.  [FHIR Extensions Pack](https://hl7.org/fhir/extensions/)) for Australia.
 Extensions are defined in AU Base when:
 * there is no native FHIR element that can be used
-* there is no available extension in the FHIR Extensions Pack or through pre-adoption of a later version of FHIR
+* there is no available extension in the FHIR Extensions Pack
+* there is no [future FHIR version resource element](https://hl7.org/fhir/R5/versions.html#extensions) that can be pre-adopted
 * it is not suitable to define the extension in the FHIR Extensions Pack
 * the use is not specific to a single use case or domain (i.e. not specific to a single IG)